Platform Assembly

 Step 2: Prepare the Jetson Power Cable

-Strip the leads of a 2.5 mm × 5.5 mm DC barrel jack pigtail and connect them to the corresponding terminals on the power board, in the screw terminal block labeled JETSON.
+Strip the leads of a 2.5 mm × 5.5 mm DC barrel jack pigtail and connect them to the corresponding terminals on the power board (white striped wire +), in the screw terminal block labeled JETSON.

 Step 3: Prepare Battery and VESC Power Cables

-Create two 14 AWG pigtails with male TRX connectors (refer to the soldering demonstration linked above).
+Create two 14 AWG pigtails with male TRX connectors, one about double the length of the other (refer to the soldering demonstration linked above).
 Connect them to the corresponding terminals on the power board, in the screw terminal blocks labeled BAT and VESC.

 Your completed power board wiring should look like the following: